MisaGu/mojito-hooks/README.md

 - Docs API tables.
 - When calling refetch on `useMarketplaceCollectionsSlugWithItemsId`, results are sorted differently.
 - Rename almost everything that say "auction" to collection.
-- Make console.logs() in the library toggleable.
+- Add force option to all hooks.
+Is this the best implementation (removeQuery vs refetch).

 **Note:**